 3. Brazil Nuts

-Most nuts are easy to find and can be eaten raw as a snack or as an addition to salads, main courses, and desserts.
-As a part of a healthy diet, nuts can provide lots of energy.
-Munch on some nuts during the day and you will see an overall improvement in no time at all.
+Most nuts are easy to find and can be eaten raw as a snack or as an addition to salads, trail mixes, main courses, and desserts.
+As part of a healthy diet, nuts can provide lots of energy.
+Munch on some nuts during the day, and you will see overall improvements in no time at all.

 - MedlinePlus Herbs and Supplements, Selenium in diet